sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/03 - Alex's Warning.md

 *Wait, that's Cooking Cat*, they realised.
 They tried to keep your face from reacting, but Alex's eyes did widen in recognition.
 "Ah, no, not yet."

 "Probably for the better, then.
-The funeral is not worth eating the Mafia's cooking."
+The Mafia's cooking is not worth the funeral."
 She shook her head.
 "Mind if I take a seat?"

 "Not at all, though I fear I'll be fairly boring."
 Alex smiled, and laughed shyly.
 "I wish you'd told me that two days ago.
 It was the only food place I could find around here that would serve me."